 Scone Race Club was formed in 1944

-The current racecourse, constructed in 1994 is only 2 minutes from Scone Airport.
-The racing surface is known to be the best country circuit in New South Wales.
-It attracts the leading city and provincial trainers such as James Cummings, Peter Snowden, Gai Waterhouse, Chris Waller, Bjorn Baker, Paul Perry, Kris Lees etc.
+The current racecourse, constructed in 1994, is only 2 minutes from Scone Airport, and is known to be the best country circuit in New South Wales.

-The support of Upper Hunter Valley thoroughbred studs, feed companies and auction house Inglis, all contribute enormously in bringing the dream of a metropolitan standard carnival to Scone, and for that we are very grateful.
+The support of Upper Hunter Valley thoroughbred studs and our esteemed partners, all contribute enormously to bringing the dream of a metropolitan standard carnival to Scone.
+For that, and their commitment to our full calendar of racing and events, we are very grateful.